mehvishk/Task-4--Exploratory-Data-Analysis/README.md

 📌 Notes
 * PDF was generated using HTML to PDF conversion due to Pandoc unavailability in Jupyter
 * This is a beginner-friendly EDA project focused on insight generation rather than modeling
-## 🙌 Conclusion

-This project demonstrates the complete EDA workflow — from raw data to meaningful insights — and showcases analytical thinking, visualization skills, and clear communication.

----

-⭐ If you find this project helpful, feel free to star the repository!